 Does the test hurt?

-It might be little uncomfortable as the doctor scrapes cells from the cervix.
+It might be a little uncomfortable as the doctor scrapes cells from the cervix.
 However, the test usually doesn’t hurt.

 How does Pap smear help in the diagnosis of cancer?

-Pap test can help a doctor to find cancerous cells or precancerous cells (cells that can turn into cancer).
+A pap smear test can help a doctor to find cancerous cells or precancerous cells (cells that can turn into cancer).
 If the diagnosis is confirmed, it can help in the early treatment of cancer.

-When should a woman undergo Pap test?
+When should a woman undergo a Pap test?

 Ideally, it is recommended that every woman should undergo a Pap test once they turn 21.
 Most women believe that only sexually active women need to undergo the test.
 However, you do not have to be sexually active to undergo this test.